GrosSacASac/emitter/Readme.md

 x.on(onLastUnsubscribe, console.log.bind('console', 'off\'ed'))
 ```

+## RegularListener

+Extends EmitterListenerPlus, also emits `onFirstSubscribeString` and `onLastUnsubscribeString`

 ## filterEventStream

 Makes it convenient to filter an event stream.
 The new event stream is emitted on the same emitter as regular events.